Skip to main content

 But be clear-eyed about what self-drive means for a group event in New York.
 Someone in your party is piloting a vehicle over 22 feet long through Manhattan traffic.
 That person handles parking (where, exactly, near your venue?), tolls, the rental company's insurance terms and deposit, and — for a night out — stays sober while everyone else celebrates.
 The "cheaper" option quietly costs you one participant.

 A chauffeured Sprinter inverts the deal: you're buying the trip, not the vehicle.
-The $200/hour includes a TLC-licensed professional driver, commercial insurance, fuel, and tolls; the van drops you at the door, disappears, and reappears when you text.
+The custom pricing includes a TLC-licensed professional driver, commercial insurance, fuel, and tolls; the van drops you at the door, disappears, and reappears when you text.
 For weddings, wine tours, and airport groups — the things people actually rent Sprinters for in NYC — the driver isn't an upgrade to the product.
 The driver is the product.

 Three Group Scenarios, Priced